alexander-rodin42/tasks/README.md

 # tasks
-This repository contains examples of solving interesting tasks for me.
+This repository contains examples of solving interesting problems for me, and algorithms.